willwin4sure/vault/🛸Accelerated Computing/Memory.md

 >
 > The warp scheduler can hold 12 warps at a time that it swaps between to hide latency.
 Note however that there can only be 32 warps in a single block, so unless you have multiple blocks on the same SM (see the next section) you're actually limited to 8.

 On the memory side, there are 512 x 32 x 32-bit registers in one of these warp schedulers.
-This is basically 512 wide vector registers.
+This is basically 512 many wide vector registers.

 ### Streaming Multiprocessors